To Know This

 Most people like things that are just quick and easy.

 I want someone to show me I do not need these walls to protect me anymore.

-I want someone to give me safety and security in my heart and ensure me my heart will not tear apart at the seams ever again.
+I yearned for someone to give me safety and security in my heart and ensure me my heart will not tear apart at the seams ever again.

 I do not want these walls up anymore.

 It can be so lonely.